Gordon Wilson (British Columbia politician): Political career

-In 1987, Wilson took over as leader of the BC Liberal Party, which had not elected a member in over a decade.
+After an unsuccessful campaign to be elected to the BC Legislature in the 1986 provincial election, in 1987, Wilson took over as leader of the BC Liberal Party, which had not elected a member in over a decade.
+He was defeated in a 1989 provincial byelection.
 In the 1991 general election, Wilson's profile skyrocketed after his highly successful performance in the campaign's televised leaders debate.
 During a nasty squabble between BC Socred leader and Premier Rita Johnston and BC NDP leader Mike Harcourt, Wilson famously said, "Here's a classic example of why nothing ever gets done in the province of British Columbia."
 It would become the campaign's most successful sound bite.

 As a consequence, he led the Liberal Party to win 17 seats, its highest total since 1949.
 He was largely helped by moderate Socreds crossing over to vote Liberal.
 The Liberals vaulted from no seats to the Official Opposition in the legislature, relegating the ruling Social Credit Party to a distant third with seven seats.
 Wilson won his own seat in Powell River-Sunshine Coast.

 In 1993, Wilson's leadership of the Liberals was challenged after it came to light that he was having an extramarital affair with fellow Liberal MLA Judi Tyabji, whom he had recently named as the party's House Leader.

 In a Liberal Party leadership review that had been called soon afterward, Wilson was defeated by Vancouver mayor Gordon Campbell.
 Within weeks, he and Tyabji left the Liberal caucus and formed a new party, the Progressive Democratic Alliance (PDA).

 In the 1996 provincial election, Wilson retained his seat, while Tyabji, whom he later married, lost hers.

 In 1999, Wilson shocked many in his party when he disbanded it and crossed the floor to join the governing NDP.
 As part of the deal, he joined Premier Glen Clark's cabinet as Minister of Aboriginal Affairs and Minister Responsible for BC Ferries.
-He was later appointed Minister of Finance after the resignation of Joy MacPhail, and then Minister of Education.
+He was later appointed Minister of Finance and Corporate Relations after the resignation of Joy MacPhail, and then Minister of Education.
+He later served as Minister of Employment and Investment and as Minister of Forests.